perilsensitive/cxnes/index.md

 * User can specify a 64 or 512 color external palette file to be used instead of the generated palette.
-* Enhanced sprite limit workaround: limits sprites for scanlines where the limit appears to be triggered intentionally, otherwise does not limit sprites.
+* Enhanced sprite limit workaround: limits sprites for scanlines where the limit appears to be exploited intentionally, otherwise does not limit sprites.
-* Supports correct TV aspect ratios for NTSC and PAL consoles,
+* Supports correct TV aspect ratios for NTSC and PAL consoles
 * PNG screenshots

 Input